Skip to content

 • Top-level navigation (left column): Settings, Actions, Preferences — each opens a panel on the right.

-• Status bar: runtime messages and progress appear at the bottom of the window.
-A log file can also be enabled from the Preferences panel.
+• Status bar: runtime messages and progress at the bottom; optional logging available from Preferences panel.

-The Settings panel is always shown first when the UI is launched.
-It will display two columns of settings and their values with controls for selecting from the possible values for each setting.
+The Settings panel is shown first when the GUI launches.
+It displays two columns of BIOS settings with controls for selecting or entering values.

 Opening screen

-• Unsaved-change indicator: labels turn red when a value differs from initial value.
+• Unsaved-change indicator: labels turn red when values differ from initial state

-• Reset to Factory Defaults: this will configure all settings to their Factory Defaults.
+• Reset to Factory Defaults – Restores all settings to factory defaults

-• Reset to Custom Defaults: this will configure all settings to match the Custom Defaults.
+• Reset to Custom Defaults – Restores settings to the saved custom profile

 Actions panel